VISIT STEVEN STONE

 Royals

-The sentimental meaning behind Queen Elizabeth’s Nizam of Hyderbad Rose brooches
+The sentimental meaning behind Queen Elizabeth II’s Nizam of Hyderabad Rose brooches

-The Queen kept these detachable brooches and has worn them frequently – either as a pair or individually.
-She the same two rose brooches at Government House in Melbourne, during her tour of Australia in 1954.
-From looking at the pair of brooches together, the diamonds and detail is incredible.
-We would value them at around £80,000 to £100,000.
+Queen Elizabeth II kept the detachable brooches and wore them frequently through her lengthy reign – either as a pair or individually.
+From looking at the pair of brooches together, the diamonds and level of detail is incredible.
+We would value them at around £80,000 to £100,000.”

 Maxwell Stone, Creative Director, Steven Stone